Eastern whip-poor-will: Ecology

 Eastern whip-poor-wills breed in deciduous or mixed woods across central and southeastern Canada and the eastern United States, and migrate to the southeastern United States and to eastern Mexico and Central America for the winter.
 These birds forage at night, catching insects in flight, and normally sleep during the day.
 Eastern whip-poor-wills nest on the ground, in shaded locations among dead leaves, and usually lay two eggs at a time.
 The bird will commonly remain on the nest unless almost stepped upon.

-The eastern whip-poor-will is becoming locally rare.
-Several reasons for the decline are proposed, such as loss of early successional forest habitat, habitat destruction, predation by feral cats and dogs, and poisoning by insecticides, but the actual causes remain elusive.
-Even with local populations endangered, the species as a whole is not considered globally threatened due to its large range.

 The whip-poor-will has been split into two species.
 Eastern populations are now referred to as the eastern whip-poor-will.
 The disjunct population in southwestern United States and Mexico is now referred to as the Mexican whip-poor-will, Antrostomus arizonae.
 The two populations were split based on range, different vocalizations, different egg coloration, and DNA sequencing showing differentiation.

+Diet

+The diet of an Eastern whip-poor-will mostly consists of insects, especially moths, also beetles, mosquitoes, and many others.

 Conservation

-In 2017, the eastern whip-poor-will was uplisted from least concern to near threatened on the IUCN Red List, on the basis that based on citizen science observations, populations of the eastern whip-poor-will had declined by over 60% between 1970 and 2014.
-This decline is likely due to decreased forest disturbance and early successional forest habitat, pesticides and intensified agriculture, both of which have led to heavy declines in the flying insect populations that the eastern whip-poor-will depends on, as well as habitat loss.
+The eastern whip-poor-will is currently in decline, though they remain fairly common.
+In 2017, the eastern whip-poor-will was uplisted from least concern to near threatened on the IUCN Red List on the basis of citizen science observations demonstrating a decline in populations of the eastern whip-poor-will by over 60% between 1970 and 2014.
+Several reasons for the decline are proposed, such as loss of early successional forest habitat related to fire suppression and habitat destruction, predation by feral cats and dogs, and poisoning by insecticides, but the actual causes remain elusive.
+Pesticides and intensified agriculture have led to declines in the flying insect populations that the eastern whip-poor-will depends on.
 BirdLife International has stated that initiatives like the Conservation Reserve Program will be crucial in conserving the species and reversing its decline.